nrfconnect/sdk-nrf/samples/net/download/README.rst

 This certificate will work for the default test files.
 If you are using a custom download test file, you must provision the correct certificate for the servers from which the certificates will be downloaded.

+The certificate is automatically converted to a hex file in :file:`CMakeLists.txt`.
+This hex file is included in :file:`main.c`, where it is provisioned to the modem.

 See :ref:`cert_dwload` for more information.

 Configuration